East Texas A&M is a JED Campus!

 • Adopted an ongoing survey protocol to measure student well-being to allow for necessary service offering adjustments

-The JED Campus four-year initiative was introduced to A&M-Commerce in fall 2018 as a way to support student well-being and mental health.
+The JED Campus four-year initiative was introduced to East Texas A&M in fall 2018 as a way to support student well-being and mental health.

 Spring